G07cha/RaspberryTV/README.md

-Simple Midori based TV for Raspberry Pi with web interface
+Simple Midori-based TV for Raspberry Pi with web interface for setting new content to display

 Easy way
 -------